Koyoinu/VRC-United-moderation-Ban-Kick-on-sight/README.md

 - Main: The main accounts of the official United Moderation staff world moderators

-- Alts: The alternate accounts of there mains
+- Alts: The Alternative Accounts used by United Moderation

 - Name takers: The people that like to help the United Moderation staff in ratting out people